NYC Correction Officer Exam Practice Test 2024

 NYC Correction Officer Exam Content

 You will be given a multiple-choice test at a computer terminal.
-Your score on this test will be used to determine your place on an eligible list.
+Your score on this test will determine your place on an eligible list.
 The multiple-choice test may include questions that require the use of any of the following abilities:

 Written Comprehension: Understanding written sentences and paragraphs.
 Example: A Correction Officer may use this ability to interpret policies and regulations in a correctional facility and carry out procedures based on the written materials.

 Problem Sensitivity: being able to tell when something is wrong or is likely to go wrong.
 It includes being able to identify the whole problem as well as elements of the problem.
-Example: A Correction Officer may use this ability to observe the behavior, conduct and activities of inmates to verify compliance.
+Example: A Correction Officer may use this ability to observe inmates’ behavior, conduct, and activities to verify compliance.
 Number Facility: adding, subtracting, multiplying and dividing quickly and correctly.
-Example: A Correction Officer may use this ability to compile and verify data such as coordinating the distribution of special meals to different correctional facilities.
+Example: A correction officer may use this ability to compile and verify data by coordinating the distribution of special meals to different correctional facilities.

 Inductive Reasoning: combining separate pieces of information, or specific answers to problems, to form general rules or conclusions.
-It involves the ability to think of possible reasons for why things go together.
+It involves thinking of possible reasons for why things go together.
 Example: A Correction Officer may use this ability to determine the validity of inmate complaints based on information such as observations and discussions with inmates.

 Information Ordering: correctly following a rule or set of rules of actions in a certain order.
 The rule or set of rules used must be given.
 The things or actions to be put in order can include numbers, letters, words, pictures, procedures, sentences, and mathematical or logical operations.
-Example: A Correction Officer may use this ability to report for roll call ready to receive work assignment orders and ready to be instructed to do things in a particular order.
+Example: A correction officer may use this ability to report for roll call, ready to receive work assignment orders and be instructed to do things in a particular order.

-Spatial Orientation: determining where you are in relation to the location of some object or where the object is in relation to you.
+Spatial Orientation: determining where you are in relation to the location of some object or where the object is about you.
 Example: A Correction Officer may use this ability to appear before the criminal court and may need to find the most direct route in a given map.

 NYC Correction Officer Jobs